SecurityScorecard Connector

 • Select specific portfolios, or

-• Enable the Always fetch all portfolios option
+• Enable the Always fetch all portfolios option.

 Regardless of selection, the scorecard for your own company is always imported—even if no portfolios are selected.

-If no portfolios are selected and Always fetch all portfolios is not selected, only your own company is imported:
+• If no portfolios are selected and Always fetch all portfolios is not selected, only your own company is imported.

-Note: If your own company is not part of any selected portfolio, add 1 to the count.
+Important!
+If your own company is not part of any selected portfolio, add 1 to the count.
 It will be imported regardless of portfolio selection.

 In Tenable Exposure Management: